Tips for Writing in North American Colleges: Revision

 - Do not use the same word twice when you can use it only once.
-Be repetitive like this can have a negative impact on how your readers receive your message.
-It can make your reading your paper become more of a chore, because of the lack of variety.
+Being repetitive like this can have a negative impact on how your readers receive your message.
+It can make reading your paper become more of a chore, because of the lack of variety.

 - Check for subject-verb agreement, especially in sentences that have long clauses as subjects.